torvalds/linux/Documentation/kernel-hacking/locking.rst

 ============

 Welcome, to Rusty's Remarkably Unreliable Guide to Kernel Locking issues.
-This document describes the locking systems in the Linux Kernel in 2.6.
+This document describes the locking systems in the GNU/Linux Kernel in 2.6.

-With the wide availability of HyperThreading, and preemption in the Linux Kernel, everyone hacking on the kernel needs to know the fundamentals of concurrency and locking for SMP.
+With the wide availability of HyperThreading, and preemption in the GNU/Linux Kernel, everyone hacking on the kernel needs to know the fundamentals of concurrency and locking for SMP.

 The Problem With Concurrency